tomas-fryza/vhdl-course/Labs/04-segment/README.md

 ## Lab assignment

-1. Seven-segment display decoder.
+1. Preparation tasks (done before the lab at home).
 Submit:
-    * VHDL code of the decoder (`hex_7seg.vhd`),
-    * VHDL testbench (`tb_hex_7seg.vhd`).

-2. LED indicators.
+    * Figure or table with connection of 7-segment displays on Nexys A7 board,
+    * Decoder truth table for common anode 7-segment display.

+2. Seven-segment display decoder.
 Submit:
+    * Listing of VHDL architecture from source file `hex_7seg.vhd` with syntax highlighting,
+    * Listing of VHDL stimulus process from testbench file `tb_hex_7seg.vhd` with syntax highlighting,
+    * Screenshot with simulated time waveforms; always display all inputs and outputs,
+    * Listing of VHDL code from source file `top.vhd` with 7-segment module instantiation.

+3. LED(7:4) indicators.
+Submit:
-    * VHDL code for LEDs(7:4).
+    * Listing of VHDL code for LEDs(7:4) with syntax highlighting,
+    * Screenshot with simulated time waveforms; always display all inputs and outputs.

-The deadline for submitting the task is the day before the next laboratory exercise.
-Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
+*Prepare all parts of the assignment on a computer (not by hand), insert them in your README file `Digital-electronics-1/Labs/04-segment/README.md`, export the formated output (not the listing in markdown language) from [HTML to PDF](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Export-README-to-PDF), use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
+The deadline for submitting the task is the day before the next laboratory exercise.*